 And she still manages to dress like a shabby teenager, even under a three-thousand-dollar Burberry.
 And she’s losing weight again, which means she hasn’t been eating, and Gregory notices even though he’s not her keeper.

 “Great,” Ward smiles, with teeth.
 “What are we having?”

 Wordlessly, Gregory goes into the kitchen and grabs the menus off the table.
 He all but shoves them in her face.

 “You seem tense,” she mentions, waving Alex closer.

 “Certainly that would be to profess undying love and eternal devotion,” she answers, as though it’s the most obvious thing in the world.

 “I will actually kill you.”

 Ward pats Gregory affectionately on the shin, still of a height with Alex to help him with the menu.
-It’s kind of hard to stay mad at her after that, since it’s something Gregory wouldn’t have thought about—that five-year-olds can’t read very well, that they might not be used to pan-Asian cuisine.
+It’s kind of hard to stay mad at her after that, since it’s something Gregory wouldn’t have thought about—that six-year-olds can’t read very well, that they might not be used to pan-Asian cuisine.

 “This one says you’re going to face a challenge of the heart,” he hears from the kitchen, “but you’ll be strong enough to overcome it.”

-“Why do you talk funny,” Alex giggles.
+“You talk funny,” Alex giggles.